 Walking in the rain under a canopy of leaves

 Our lodging in Pontecesures was near the bridge over to Padron, known in Camino history for being the first place where St. James evangelized in Spain.
 Also, Padron’s Iglesia de Santiago is home to the sacred stone that moored the boat carrying the saint’s remains back to Spain from Jerusalem (part of the legend of St. James).
-In addition, Padron is known for “Padron peppers” (pimientos de Padron), which are typically roasted & sprinkled with sea salt.
-This Galician dish is one of our favorites.
+In addition, Padron is known for “Padron peppers,” which are roasted & sprinkled with sea salt — a favorite dish of ours.

-Once across the bridge, we found A Ponte do Peregrino coffee stop open early for breakfast.
-They sold Camino gear as well, including walking sticks, shells, gourds, & ponchos.
+Across the bridge the next morning we found A Ponte do Peregrino coffee shop open early for breakfast.
+The shop sold Camino gear as well, including walking sticks, shells, & ponchos.
+It was a cozy place to start our last day of walking.

 12th c.
 Igrexa Santa Maria Iria Flavia is one of the oldest churches in Galicia, rebuilt after the original structure from the 10th c. was destroyed.
 It’s located in Iria Flavia, a municipality of Padron with Celtic & Roman roots and linked to the legend of St. James.